AMEE/AMON/readme.markdown

   * **resolution**: Optional string, defining the resolution of the "reading".
   * **accuracy**: Optional string, defining the accuracy of the "reading".
   * **period**: Required string, defining the type of "reading".
 Currently, only "instant" is supported.
 Readings of type "instant" are readings are from devices that, at a given instant in time, produce a "measurement" (e.g. current temperature, current relative humidity, current number of gas units used, etc.).
 Other types may be added in the future.
 Systems that implement the AMON data format should assume a default of "instant" if not supplied.
+  * **mode**: Optional string, defining the capture mode of the data.
+May be one of "instant", "cumulative" or "pulse".
+  * **min**: Optional number, defining the minimum valid value for the data.
+  * **max**: Optional number, defining the maximum valid value for the data.
+  * **correction**: Optional boolean, defining whether a correction factor has been applied to the data.
+  * **correctedTo**: Optional number, containing the corrected value.
+  * **correctionFactor**: Optional number, defining the correction factor applied.
+  * **correctionFactorBreakdown**: Optional string, defining the process for obtaining the correction factor.
 * **measurements**: The "measurements" section defines actual data measurements from the "meter".
 An array of zero or more sets of values.
   * **type**: A required string, referencing a "reading" type that is defined for the "meter".
 All data measurements supplied for a "meter" *must* use a "reading" "type" that has been defined for the "meter".
   * **timestamp**: RFC 3339 [\[2\]](#2) string, required.
 The date/time that the "measurement" was produced.